RhinoSecurityLabs/cloudgoat/README.md

 1. `./kill.sh`

 ## Note about AWS Glue, why it's disabled, and how to re-enable it
 - The Glue development endpoint is disabled by default due to it costing far more than the whole rest of CloudGoat to run.
-If you would like to enable the Glue development endpoint (estimated at $1 per hour), uncomment the final three lines of "start.sh", uncomment the final eight lines of "kill.sh", and uncomment the file located at "./terraform/glue.tf".
+If you would like to enable the Glue development endpoint (estimated at $1 per hour), uncomment the final three lines of "start.sh", uncomment the final eight lines of "kill.sh", uncomment the final two lines of "extract_creds.py", and uncomment the file located at "./terraform/glue.tf".